nats-io/nats-streaming-server/README.md

 Use the `-sc` or `-stan_config` command line parameter to specify the file to use.

+For the embedded NATS Server, you can use another configuration file and pass it to the Streaming server using `-c` or `--config` command line parameters.

+However, since options do not overlap, it is possible to combine all options into a single file and specify this file using either the `-sc` or `-c` command line parameter.

 Note the order in which options are applied during the start of a NATS Streaming server:

 1. Start with some reasonable default options.